awsdocs/amazon-workmail-administration-guide/doc_source/mail-export.md

 The following are prerequisites for exporting mailbox content:
 + The ability to program\.
 + An Amazon WorkMail administrator account\.
 + An Amazon S3 bucket that does not allow public access\.
-For more information, see [Using Amazon S3 block public access](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html) in the *Amazon Simple Storage Service Developer Guide* and the *[Amazon Simple Storage Service Getting Started Guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/)*\.
+For more information, see [Using Amazon S3 block public access](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html) in the *Amazon Simple Storage Service User Guide* and the *[Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/)*\.
 + A symmetric AWS KMS CMK\.
 For more information, see [Getting started](https://docs.aws.amazon.com/kms/latest/developerguide/getting-started.html) in the *AWS Key Management Service Developer Guide*\.
 + An AWS Identity and Access Management \(IAM\) role with a policy that grants permission to write to the Amazon S3 bucket and encrypt the sent files with the AWS KMS CMK\.
 For more information, see [How Amazon WorkMail works with IAM](security_iam_service-with-iam.md)\.